 11-16-1952 – 05-30-1995 Glenn Burke – Born in Oakland, California.
 He was a Major League Baseball player.
 In 1977 he gave the first “high five” with Dusty Baker.
 He was the first and only Major League Baseball player known to have been out to his teammates and team owners during his professional career.
 Burke was also the first to come out publicly after he left the game.
 He played as an outfielder for the Los Angeles Dodgers and the Oakland A’s.
 Burke said, “They can’t ever say now that a gay man can’t play in the majors, because I’m a gay man and I made it.”
 He died of AIDS-related causes in 1995.

 11-16-1899 – 04-07-1976 Mary Margaret McBride – Born in Paris, Missouri.
 She was an American radio interview host and writer.
 Her popular radio show spanned more than forty years.
 Called the “First Lady of Radio,” her audience numbered from six to eight million listeners.
-Her interviews included well known people in the world of art and entertainment, as well as politics, including Eleanor Roosevelt.
+Her interviews were of well-known people in the world of art and entertainment, as well as politics, including Eleanor Roosevelt.
 During WWII she began “breaking the color line” by having African American guests.
 She accepted advertising only for products she endorsed and turned down all tobacco and alcohol products.
 While in New York, McBride met Estelle H. “Stella” Karn who became her lifelong friend and business manager.
 According to a biography by Susan Ware, she acknowledges that the two women may have had a lesbian relationship.
 McBride stated that she gave up marriage for a career and made no secret of her closeness to Karn.

 11-16-1964 Waheed Alli – Born in Croydon, United Kingdom.
 He is a multi-millionaire British TV producer, entrepreneur, and politician.
 He is a Labour life peer and is one of only a few openly gay Muslim politicians in the world.
 His work has been focused around gay rights, youth, and education.
 In 2008 he won a Stonewall Award as a politician.
 He was also a keynote speaker at the International Conference on LGBT Human Rights.
 Alli is a patron of Oxford Pride, the annual Pride event in Oxfordshire, and of Pride London.
 He is also a patron of the Elton John AIDS Foundation.
 A portrait of Alli is in the National Portrait Gallery collection, which contains “portraits of the Nations’s great men and women.”